 - Medical or clinical setting– Some would agree this is not an appropriate setting for tipping.
-As an alternate to tipping, and if you have your own practice, you can ask your satisfied clients to refer you to family and friends.
+As an alternative to tipping, and if you have your own practice, you can ask your satisfied clients to refer you to family and friends.

 There’s no doubt about it.
-Being a massage therapist can be a physically and demanding career.
+Being a massage therapist can be a physically demanding career.
 It takes a lot of hard work, and one must be a resilient person to launch and have a successful massage therapy business.
 Compassion and empathy go hand in hand, but ultimately being a “people person” and acquiring the right skills will help you as you build your career.
 Contact us today to learn more about Swedish Institute’s Massage Therapy program.